The numbers prove it:

-In turn you’ll see a whole host of benefits, from increasing customer engagement and loyalty to boosting sales and profits.
+In turn you’ll see a whole host of benefits for your contact centre, from increasing customer engagement and loyalty to boosting sales and profits.
 We’ve a lot to cover, so let’s get started!

 The term customer experience refers to the entire journey a customer will take when researching, buying, and using a product or service.
 It also includes the buyer’s impressions and perceptions of a business and their feelings about the interactions along the way.